ray-project/ray/doc/source/data/performance-tips.rst

 * fully global shuffling.

-From the perspective of keeping preprocessing time in check, as long as your data loading + shuffling throughput is higher than your training throughput, your GPU should be saturated.
+From the perspective of keeping preprocessing time in check, as long as your data loading and shuffling throughput is higher than your training throughput, your GPU should be saturated.
 If you have shuffle-sensitive models, push the shuffle quality higher until this threshold is hit.